OctopusDeploy/docs/docs/projects/version-control/moving-version-control.md

 position: 60
 ---

 Version-control is configured per project and is accessed via the **{{ Settings, Version Control }}** link in the project navigation menu.
-This page will walk through moving the existing config as code repository to a new location.
+This page will walk you through moving an existing config as code repository to a new location.

 ## Moving configuration as code files